dskoda/quests/docs/installation.rst

     pip install quests[gpu]

-Note that GPU support requires a CUDA-capable NVIDIA GPU and the appropriate CUDA toolkit installed on your system.
+Note that GPU support requires a CUDA-capable GPU and the appropriate CUDA toolkit installed on your system.